-The USAID- and Feed the Future-funded Growth through Nutrition (GtN) (2016–2022) project in Ethiopia is a multi-sector, integrated nutrition program that aims to reduce stunting/chronic undernutrition by 20% and reach 28,000 poor/vulnerable households with nutrition and livelihood support in 100 districts (‘Woredas’) in four of the five largest regions of Ethiopia.
+The USAID- and Feed the Future-funded Growth through Nutrition (GtN) (2016–2022) project in Ethiopia is a multi-sector, integrated nutrition program that aims to reduce stunting/chronic undernutrition by 20% and reach 28,000 poor/vulnerable households with nutrition and livelihood support in 120 districts (‘Woredas’) in six regions of Ethiopia.

 Save the Children leads a consortium of partners to implement GTN in order to:

 - Strengthen Government of Ethiopia capacity to develop and institutionalize national nutrition programs and policies.

 - Increase access to diverse, safe, and quality food for rural communities.

 - Improve nutrition and health care services.